Star Chamber: Recent history

-Influence on the U.S. Constitution
+Influence on the US Constitution

-The historical abuses of the Star Chamber are considered some of the reasons, along with English common law precedent, behind the protections against compelled self-incrimination embodied in the Fifth Amendment to the United States Constitution.
+The historical abuses of the Star Chamber are considered to be some of the reasons, along with English common law precedent, behind the protections against compelled self-incrimination embodied in the Fifth Amendment to the United States Constitution.
 The meaning of "compelled testimony" under the Fifth Amendment – i.e., the conditions under which a defendant is allowed to "plead the Fifth" to avoid self-incrimination – is thus often interpreted via reference to the inquisitorial methods of the Star Chamber.

-As the U.S. Supreme Court described it, "the Star Chamber has, for centuries, symbolized disregard of basic individual rights.
+As the US Supreme Court described it, "the Star Chamber has, for centuries, symbolised disregard of basic individual rights.
 The Star Chamber not merely allowed, but required, defendants to have counsel.
 The defendant's answer to an indictment was not accepted unless it was signed by counsel.
 When counsel refused to sign the answer, for whatever reason, the defendant was considered to have confessed."

+In addition, the "excessive bail" article of the Bill of Rights 1689 was reproduced near-verbatim as the Eighth Amendment to the United States Constitution, which forms part of the US' own Bill of Rights.